zilliztech/zdoc/docs/tutorials/data-import/import-data-on-web-ui.md

 # Import Data on Web UI

-This tutorial guides you through the process of importing data into an existing collection on the web UI.
+This tutorial guides you through the process of importing data into an existing collection on the Zilliz Cloud web UI.

 ## Before you start{#before-you-start}